linzhiqiu/continual-learning/README.md

 ```
   python prepare_concepts.py --concept_group_dict ./clear_10_config.json
 ```
 The retrieved images will then be saved under **SAVE_PATH/NAME/labeled_images**.
-Plus, caffe-style image filelist will be generated per bucket under **SAVE_PATH/NAME/filelists/**, and you may access the file names via bucket index with **SAVE_PATH/NAME/filelists.json**.
+Metadata for labeled images will be saved under **SAVE_PATH/NAME/labeled_metadata/**, you may access the file names via bucket index and label name via **SAVE_PATH/NAME/labeled_metadata.json**.
 When determining the class index, class names will be sorted via alphabetical order, stored per line in **SAVE_PATH/NAME/class_names.txt**.
-Metadata for labeled images will be saved under **SAVE_PATH/NAME/labeled_metadata/**, you may access the file names via bucket index and label name via **SAVE_PATH/NAME/labeled_metadata.json**.

 Finally, if you want to save the raw images/metadata for all images, you can set **--save_all_images** or **--save_all_metadata** to be **True**.
 Then raw images/metadata for all images per bucket are saved under **SAVE_PATH/NAME/all_images/** and **SAVE_PATH/NAME/all_metadata/**, and metadata file names per bucket is saved in **SAVE_PATH/NAME/all_metadata.json**.

-The resulting directory tree looks like:
+The resulting folder looks like:

 ```
 SAVE_PATH/NAME/
 |   concept_group_dict.json (a copy for reference)
 |   class_names.txt (line number for each class is the class index)
 |   clip_result.json (clip retrieved scores and metadata for all buckets)
-|   filelists.json (mapping bucket index to filelist path)
 |   labeled_metadata.json (mapping bucket index to labeled metadata path)
 |   all_metadata.json (mapping bucket index to all metadata path, optional)
-└───filelists (for caffe-style image list)
-│   │   0.txt
-|   |   1.txt
-|   |   ...
 └───labeled_images (for clip-retrieved images)
 |   └───0
 |   |   └───computer